Birding Africa

 Chaplin’s Barbet © Claire Spottiswoode

-Chaplinís Barbet endemic to Zambia can be found in open woodland where arthropods and fig trees provide fruit and nesting sites, such as Kafue National Park.
-However it is classified as vulnerable on the IUCN Red list © Claire Spottiswoode
+Chaplin's Barbet endemic to Zambia is localised in open woodland where arthropods and fig trees provide fruit and nesting sites, as in Kafue National Park.
+Classified as vulnerable on the IUCN Red list © Claire Spottiswoode

 Racket-tailed Roller on a BIrding Africa Zambia Tour © Trevor & Jenni Franks